moccalotto/kaos/_brainstorms/ever-dungeon.md

 special nature of the bedrock, and farming can only be undertaken with dirt collected in the Dungeon.

-Adventurers have to go into the Dungeon to find or harvest these essential resources for the City.
+Spelunkers have to go into the Dungeon to find or harvest these essential resources for the City.

 ### Food